OxfordLocal

 Oxford Christmas Market

-Wooden chalets line Broad Street selling gifts, food, and mulled wine from late November through December.
-A compact, atmospheric market set against the backdrop of the Bodleian and Sheldonian.
+Wooden chalets line Broad Street in the city centre selling gifts, food, and mulled wine.
+Set against the backdrop of the Bodleian and Sheldonian.
+Compact and atmospheric.